vmware-archive/nsxansible/readme.md

 Mandatory: A dictionary that holds the configuration of each vnic as a sub-dictionary.
 See the interfaces details section for more information
 - default_gateway:
 Optional: The IP Address of the default gateway
+- default_gateway_adminDistance:
+Optional: The Admin Distance for the default gateway
 - routes:
 Optional: A list of dictionaries holding static route configurations.
 See the route details section for more information
 - username: